atilaneves/reggae/README.md

 How to write build configurations
 ---------------------------------
-The best examples can be found in the [features directory](features) since they're executable.
+The best examples can be found in the [features directory](features).
 Each `reggaefile.d` must contain one and only one function with a return value of type [Build](payload/reggae/build.d).
 This function can be generated automatically with the [build template mixin](payload/reggae/build.d).
 The `Build` struct is a container for